tylerrichman-erg/EPA-Geolocated-Photograph-Log-DesktopGUI/README.md

 <ins>1.0.0 (2025/04/23)</ins>: Operational version release.

 ## Contact
-Please email tyler.richman@erg.com for any questions or comments regarding the tool.
+Please email tyler.richman@erg.com with any questions or comments regarding the tool.